Great Olympics lose to Attram De Visser Soccer Academy in pre-season friendly

-Ghana Premier League side, Great Olympics lost 3-2 to Attram De Visser Soccer Academy in a pre-season friendly match on Friday at the McDan Park, La-Accra.
+Accra Great Olympics lost by 2-3 to Attram De Visser Soccer Academy in a pre-season friendly match on Friday at the McDan Park, La-Accra.

 After recess, Godwin Attrams men warmed up into the game and managed to level up with a goal from Joshua Anim.